Vyral/base-template/_posts/2018-06-01-when-you-should-sell-your-home-according-to-the-experts.md

 {% include youtube.html %}

-<center>Most real estate experts can agree that the best time to sell a home is in the spring months.
-Now we have the data to prove why.</center>
+<center><em>Most real estate experts can agree that the best time to sell a home is in the spring months.
+Now we have the data to prove why.</em></center>

+&nbsp;

 “What is the best month to sell your home?” is today’s topic and with it comes a bit of controversy. **Real estate experts across the country agree that spring is the best time to sell your home**.
 However, do the facts support this view?